Friends of the Dodo

 Burial Magazine, established in 2025 by BRUISER editor Z.H.
 Gill as a solo project, is a rapidly rising publication hosted on Neocities.
 A selective but inviting publication, Burial publishes one poem (20 lines or fewer) and one story each week.
 Gill has managed to cultivate an incredibly engaged reading community around this project, primarily through Twitter, and Burial was listed by multiple Hobart editors as one of the best things about 2025.

 Michigan City Review of Books, established in 2025 by Bobby Vanecko, is another Neocities publication.
-MCRB is all poetry, but Vanecko is wonderfully flexible with the definition.
+MCRB is poetry-focused, but Vanecko is wonderfully flexible with the definition.
 A very inviting publication that has still managed to create an engaged readership, MCRB has published several first-time poets alongside names such as Ben Niespodziany, Tom Snarsky, Sam Pink, and Nathaniel Duggan, among others.
 To any currently unpublished poet, MCRB is an excellent first byline and established poets should still probably aim to add this publication to their credits.
-They publish each weekday.
+They publish poems each weekday and recently added a Saturday story feature.

 Some Words, established in 2025 by Justin Carter, is a new publication hosted on a message board.
 Leaning ever so slightly more academic in part due to Carter’s impressive academic publishing credentials, Carter still appreciates the odd and creative, recently placing his own work in more scrappy, independent publications.
 Some Words strikes a great balance: a little tougher than MCRB but a little more accessible than Burial.
 Also, the concept of a message board lit mag is very cool.
 Some Words aims to publish each weekday.